Safeguarding Vulnerable Adults: Policy and Procedures

 • emotional abuse

-The cross-government definition of domestic violence and abuse is: any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+The cross-government definition of domestic violence and abuse is: Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members1 regardless of gender or sexuality.
+This can encompass, but is not limited to, the following types of abuse: psychological; physical; sexual; financial; emotional

 • rape